CodecoolGlobal/tech-interview-workbook-zoltanMaroti/docs/module_oop.md

 One reason that static methods aren't very OO is that interfaces and abstract classes only define non-static methods.
 Static methods thus don't fit very well into inheritance.
 Static methods do not have access to "super", which means that static methods cannot be overridden in any real sense.
 Actually, they can't be overridden at all, only hidden.

 #### What are the features of static attributes and static methods of a class?
 What are the benefits, when to use them?
+Static attributes are also known class attributes.
+They are useful for example for counting IDs for created objects.
+Common use for static methods is to access static variables.
+Another good example is the singleton pattern’s getInstance() method, which is static as well.

 #### What is the ‘this’ reference?
 ‘this’ is a reference variable that refers to the current object.
 Within an instance method or a constructor, 'this' is a reference to the current object — the object whose method or constructor is being called.
 You can refer to any member of the current object from within an instance method or a constructor by using 'this'.